apache/incubator-teaclave/services/README.md

 ```

 Internal endpoint connections will be established and verified with mutual
-remote attestation to ensure the integrity and confidentiality of whole system.
+remote attestation to ensure the integrity and confidentiality of the whole system.
 Therefore, clients can trust the whole platform and safely interacting with the
 system through the attested authentication and frontend services.